HanArchives/team-2/README.md

 ```

 ## 🗃️ Database
 We worked with MongoDB for a database.
-If you want to read more about the database and the structure please read [application](https://github.com/HanArchives/bloktech/wiki//structure) and [database](https://github.com/HanArchives/bloktech/wiki//database) structure in Han's wiki of my previous feature.
+If you want to read more about the database and the structure please read  [database](https://github.com/HanArchives/team-2/wiki) structure in our wiki.
 ## 📚 Documentation
 Checkout the [wiki](https://github.com/HanArchives/team-2/wiki) for full doumentation and research we did for this project.
 You can also see our most important commits.